ppy/osu-wiki/news/2019-11-11-project-loved-week-of-november-10th.md

 252 BPM, 1:54 | 1.24★, 2.74★, 4.04★, 5.06★, 5.88★
 *description written by [Ulqui](https://osu.ppy.sh/users/1263669)*

-As one of those maps that meant the "calm before the storm" in Taiko World Cup 2019, we bring *Ludus in Tenebris*.
-This is probably a good a example of maps created in an era where, while Taiko mapping was already reaching its maturity, it was quite far from what currently stands as the standards for good maps and still is liked by players nowadays.
+As one of those maps that meant the "calm before the storm" in the osu!taiko World Cup 2019, we bring *Ludus in Tenebris*.
+This is a good example of maps created in an era where, while Taiko mapping was already reaching its maturity, it was quite far from what currently stands as the standards for good maps and still is liked by players nowadays.
 It is a cool map because as map with an average BPM and really low-risk mapping, it shines through its snap changes meaning you've got to be fast enough to hit the 1/2 and 1/4 sections and accurate enough to react to its swingy patterns on 1/3 exactly on the rather ambiguous style of Akhuta.

 [![](/wiki/shared/news/2019-11-11-project-loved-week-of-november-10th/taiko/2-the-illegal-queen.jpg)](https://osu.ppy.sh/community/forums/topics/984611)